This section is a guide for you to try making an incunabulum yourself.

 You will have a better understanding of quires and formats by actually printing out images and folding the printed sheets of paper of Aristotle's Problemata, one of the German incunabula.

-Follow the instructions given in the animation to complete the incunabulum.
+Follow the instructions to complete the incunabulum.
 When folding sheets, please refer to the figure "How to fold the printed sheet of paper" shown below.
 By checking the quire symbols, you can see if the quires are correctly made up.
 You can also check on the correct pagination by clicking on "Image of Aristotle's Problemata."

 This version of Problemata consists of six ternions, each of which has twelve pages.
 One ternion is made by combining a folio made by folding a half sheet of paper once (two leaves, four pages) and a quarto made by folding a whole sheet of paper twice (four leaves, eight pages).
 Six sets of this combination will make the incunabulum.